skerkour/bloom-legacy/README.md

 ## Security

-You can read the details of our security architecture here: https://github.com/bloom42/bloom-legacy/blob/main/wiki/security.md.
+You can read the details of the security architecture here: https://github.com/bloom42/bloom-legacy/blob/main/wiki/security.md.

-If you found a security issue affecting this project, please do not open a public issue and refer to our [dedicated security page](https://bloom.sh/security) instead.
+If you find a security issue affecting this project, please do not open a public issue and refer to our [dedicated security page](https://bloom.sh/security) instead.
 Thank you!